OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 # Office 365 Developer Program FAQ

+The following are frequently asked questions about the Office 365 Developer Program.

 ### What is the Office 365 Developer Program and who should join it?

 The Office 365 Developer Program is designed to help developers create intelligent, connected solutions that enable customers and organizations to do more.
 Any developer interested in using Office 365 for development and testing purposes can consider joining the program.
 For more information about joining, see [Welcome to the Office 365 Developer Program](office-365-developer-program.md).